yuchengtu2002/fpga_24Game/README.md

 - Do not use all given numbers
 - Division but not whole number division, Divide by 0
 - The parenthesis don’t match
-- Operation make sense （no +-×）
+- Operations that don't make sense such as 5+*6  (this is to input "5am6")

-- If the user enters a valid operation, we will evaluate the result.
+- We will evaluate the result if the user enters a valid operation.
 The result will be displayed on HEX4 and 5.
 If the result is not 24, we enter the fail state.
 Users can enter key[1] to retry.

 - If the user gets 24, we enter the success screen.
 The user can enter key[1] to try another approach or enter key[2] to proceed to the next puzzle.